Robert O. Becker: Research

-Becker has been credited with furthering the awareness of the scientific community to the study of electric potentials in organisms.
+Becker has been credited with furthering the scientific community's awareness of electric potentials in organisms.
 His work showed that living organisms and animals show a direct current of electric charge which is measurable from their body surface.
 In the 1960s Becker's research also showed that living bone can piezoelectrically generate electric potentials, which led to work on using electricity in the treatment of ununited fractures.
 Ultimately, however, the use of electrotherapy for increasing bone healing has not been shown to be effective.

 Becker believed that extrasensory perception could occur from extremely low frequency (ELF) waves.

 The Body Electric

 The Body Electric: Electromagnetism and the Foundation of Life is a 1985 book by Becker and Gary Selden in which Becker, an orthopedic surgeon at SUNY Upstate working for the Veterans Administration, described his research into "our bioelectric selves".